 The bill amends K.S.A.
 19-3419 to establish significant changes regarding the office of county election commissioner in counties with populations exceeding 125,000.
-It stipulates that, starting July 1, 2025, the secretary of state will no longer appoint individuals to this position, and upon any vacancy, all responsibilities related to election conduct, supervision, and control will be transferred to the county clerk.
-This includes the management of voter registration and the administration of elections, with all relevant documents and records being handed over to the county clerk.
+It stipulates that the election commissioner will be appointed by the secretary of state and will serve a four-year term.
+A search committee, including representatives from the county and the secretary of state's office, will recommend candidates for the position.
+However, starting July 1, 2025, the secretary of state will no longer appoint individuals to this office.
+Instead, upon any vacancy, all responsibilities related to elections will be transferred to the county clerk, who will then oversee the conduct of elections in accordance with existing laws.

 Statutes affected: